San Jose, Costa Rica

 When we asked expats and global nomads about their social experiences in San Jose, they replied:

 "San Jose is a vibrant city with a lively social scene.
 There are plenty of bars, clubs, and restaurants to explore, as well as a variety of cultural activities and events.
 The city is known for its friendly locals, who are always happy to share their culture and experiences with visitors.
 San Jose is also home to a number of parks and green spaces, making it a great place to relax and enjoy the outdoors.
-Whether you're looking for a night out on the town or a quiet evening in, San Jose has something for everyone," remarked one expat in San Jose.
+Whether you're looking for a night out on the town or a quiet evening in, San Jose has something for everyone," commented one expat living in San Jose, Costa Rica.

 What advice to expats in San Jose have about housing?